What is degenerative joint disease?

 Symptoms of arthritis

-Often the pain with arthritis is worse after resting, vigorous exercise or cold weather.
-Talk to your local Greencross Vets to find out if your pet has Arthritis.
+Often, arthritis pain is worse after resting, vigorous exercise, or cold weather.
+Talk to your local Greencross Vet to determine if your pet has arthritis.

 Managing Arthritis

 Arthritis cannot be cured.
 The key to controlling the pain associated with arthritis is managing the inflammation within the joints.
-The added benefit to this is that with proper management, progression can be slowed.
+The added benefit is that with proper management, progression can be slowed.

-To manage the inflammation within the joints Greencross Vets focus on a multipoint plan:
+To manage the inflammation within the joints, Greencross Vets focuses on a multipoint plan:

 Weight control

 Weight control is extremely important when managing the symptoms and minimising the progression of arthritis.
-Excess weight will put additional pressure on already affected joints.
-Calorie restricted diets and gentle exercise to maintain ideal (low end of normal) body weight are essential for animals with arthritis.
-We also recommend this for animals who are predisposed or at risk of arthritis.
+Excess weight puts additional pressure on already affected joints.
+Calorie-restricted diets and gentle exercise to maintain ideal (low end of normal) body weight are essential for animals with arthritis.
+We also recommend this for animals predisposed or at risk of arthritis..

 Gentle and appropriate exercise

 Walking and swimming are the best forms of exercise for dogs with arthritis.
 The appropriate duration of exercise depends on the individual pet.
-Regular short bouts of exercise is better than occasional large bouts.
+Regular short bouts of exercise are better than occasional longer bouts.

 Omega-3 rich diet